3. SIGNIFICANT ACCOUNTING POLICIES

 As a lessee

 The Company applies a single recognition and measurement approach for all leases, except for short-term leases and leases of low-value assets.
-The Company recognises lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.
+The Company recognizes lease liabilities to make lease payments and right-of-use assets representing the right to use the underlying assets.

 i) Right-of-use assets

-The Company recognises right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
+The Company recognizes right-of-use assets at the commencement date of the lease (i.e., the date the underlying asset is available for use).
 Right-of-use assets are measured at cost, less any accumulated depreciation and impairment losses, and adjusted for any remeasurement of lease liabilities.
 The cost of right-of-use assets includes the present value of lease payments to be made over the lease term, initial direct costs incurred, and lease payments made at or before the commencement date less any lease incentives received.
 Right-of-use assets are depreciated on a straight-line basis over the shorter of the lease term and the estimated useful lives of the assets, as follows:

 • Leasehold Land and Building 2 years to 99 years